 Recovery, not management.

 Oakside creative is an alternative education with a difference.
 We are focused on the child recovering from trauma and do not facilitate any ‘behaviour management’.
+We have this provision in Bath but are willing to consider developing this successful model in other areas.

 The centre is a specially designed therapeutic space where the qualified teachers and psychotherapists are all additionally trained in a trauma informed framework that is based on neuroscience.
 The clinicians lead the day to day work which is focused on recovery not management.
 The child is taught to reflect and not react; to feel and not to shut down; to use words and explore and think not panic and feel terror.